NicholasSebastian/nicola-store/web/README.md

     - Once the product has arrived at the customer, we manually update the status to 'Finished'.
   - Third-Party Handler: Integrate their API as a checkout option.

+- Account's past orders page.

+- Use bcrypt to encrypt passwords.

+## Smaller Stuff

 - Component content from Sanity: Header categories(, newest collection) and Footer pages.
 - Language toggle for header and footer elements.
 - Footer social links.

-- Use bcrypt to encrypt passwords.

-## Smaller, Less Important Stuff
+## Even Smaller, Less Important Stuff

-- Mobile view: Navigation drawer has a black thing when a link is tapped.
+- Mobile: Navigation drawer has a black thing when a link is tapped.
+- iPad:   Weird CSS bug in GridLayout's overbar.
 - Like the categories page, but for collections.
 - In-Website chat.
-- Weird CSS bug in GridLayout's overbar on iPad.
 - Schema Markup for SEO.
 - Home page pop-up.
 - Instagram posts on home screen.